NFontPorterias/MutationalLoad_simulations/README.md

 # Mutational Load simulations
-Helper scripts to perform SLIM simulations and mutational load analyses (for additive and recessive mutations) used in [Font-Porterias, N. et al. *MBE*, 2021](https://doi.org/10.1093/molbev/msab070).
+Helper scripts to perform SLIM simulations and mutational load analyses (for additive and recessive mutations) and to create the plot in [Figure3B](https://academic.oup.com/view-large/figure/266883350/msab070f3.tif) from [Font-Porterias, N. et al. *MBE*, 2021](https://doi.org/10.1093/molbev/msab070).
 This repo is not under active development, consider code as it is and check the software versions specified below.

 ## Description
 Overall description: The scripts in this repo are used to perform forward simulations with SLIM based on the demographic model inferred for Spanish Romani (published in Mendizabal et al 2012) and calculate mutational load changes through time on the simulated populations.